Mapping Future Imaginaries – Global

 Prof Alethea Blackler

 Thea is in the School of Design at QUT, Australia.
-Thea explores intuitive interaction (in which she is a world leader), older people and technology and design for dementia, and novel technologies for active play for young children (ARC Discovery).
-She has attracted and worked with external partners in government, community and industry on various projects and has had three Australian Research Council grants.
+Thea explores intuitive interaction (in which she is a world leader), older people, technology and design for dementia, and novel technologies for active play for young children (ARC Discovery).
+She has attracted and worked with external government, community and industry partners on various projects and has had three Australian Research Council grants.
 She is a very experienced HDR supervisor, with 10 current PhD students and 16 PhD completions.
-She has published more than 90 peer reviewed papers, been invited to give presentations internationally and is the recipient of several awards, including a 2018 ig-nobel.
+She has published more than 90 peer-reviewed papers, has been invited to present internationally, and has received several awards, including a 2018 ig-nobel.

 Email me: a.blackler@qut.edu.au